Zapier

 ## Publish to Zapier

 Publishing happens in Zapier, not in the Mailrith deployment pipeline.
-A Mailrith maintainer with Zapier developer access must register or link the integration, push a version, test it in the Zap editor, and submit it for Zapier review.
+A Mailrith maintainer with Zapier developer access must register or link the integration, push a version, test the version in the Zap editor, and submit the version for Zapier review.

 Zapier requires working authentication, usable test data for triggers, and clean unsubscribe behavior for REST Hook triggers.
-Before review, confirm that turning a Zap on creates a Mailrith webhook subscription and turning it off removes that subscription.
+Before review, turn a Zap on and confirm Mailrith creates a webhook subscription.
+Then turn the Zap off and confirm Mailrith removes that subscription.

-After the app is approved, publish user-facing help docs and Zap templates so Mailrith users can discover common workflows quickly.
+After Zapier approves the app, publish user-facing help docs and Zap templates so Mailrith users can find common workflows quickly.

 1. Log in with the Zapier developer account that owns the Mailrith integration.